andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

-Because everyone, regardless of age, receives a basic income, this policy is friendly to families with children compared to the other two options simulated which exclude anyone under eighteen initially and then all those under twenty-one.
+Because everyone, regardless of age, receives a basic income, this policy is most friendly to families with children of our three options simulated, one of which excludes anyone under eighteen initially and the other all those under twenty-one.

 % Section 6
 \section{Tax and Welfare/Transfer Repeal with UBI for 18 Plus}